Cost of Living in Austria

-In Vienna, the government's efforts to construct state-owned apartment buildings with subsidised rates make it possible to find affordable options even in high-income neighbourhoods.
-These flats are typically small, but are fairly cheap to rent.
-Outside of these spaces, prices for apartments in Vienna can be much more costly - especially in the posh 18th and 19th districts of the city, where a similar sized flat costs at least twice as much.
+In Vienna, the government's efforts to construct state-owned apartment buildings with subsidised rates make it possible to find affordable options even in upmarket neighbourhoods.
+These flats are typically small but are fairly cheap to rent.
+Outside of these spaces, prices for apartments in Vienna can be much more costly – especially in the posh 18th and 19th districts of the city, where a similar-sized flat costs at least twice as much.

 When initially signing a lease, expats should also anticipate paying at least the equivalent of two months' rent as a refundable deposit, in addition to the first month of rent.
 If using an estate agent, the bill may also amount to two to three months of rent.

-Utilities are fairly reasonable: the cost of electricity and gas (water is generally included in rent) is generally around EUR 200 a month for a 100 sq. metre apartment.
+Utilities are fairly reasonable: the cost of electricity and gas (water is generally included in rent) is generally around EUR 200 a month for a 100-square-metre apartment.

 Cost of transportation in Austria

 Cycling, which is free, is also popular in Austria, and many cities have incorporated bike lines into their city planning.
 It's also possible to rent a bicycle for EUR 5 per hour in major urban centres.

-Austrians loves automobiles, and expats who choose to live outside of the city may opt to buy a car.
+Austrians love automobiles, and expats who choose to live outside of the city may opt to buy a car.
 Do note that parking is at a premium, both in terms of availability and price.
 It's also necessary to purchase a Vignette, which is a toll that provides access to Austria's highways.
 Owning and driving a car is expensive, and in many cases, more of a headache than a help.

 Cost of food and entertainment in Austria